-I’ve said it many times before, but in case you’re new to the blog or haven’t read my FAQ page yet, I’m going to repeat it.
+I’ve said it many times before, but for those new to my work, I’m going to repeat it.

-Stop your quest for looking for a New Testament styled church (I abandoned the word “organic” awhile ago because it’s been hijacked and overused by so many different kinds of church expressions that’s is essentially meaningless now.)
+Stop your quest for looking for Christ-centered community (I abandoned the word “organic” awhile ago because it’s been hijacked and overused by so many different kinds of church expressions that’s is essentially meaningless now.)

-1. I hasten to point out that the chances of you finding an authentic, healthy organic expression of the church that’s centered Jesus Christ as Head and that has face-to-face community in your town is slim to none.
+2. I hasten to point out that the chances of you finding an authentic, healthy organic expression of the church that’s centered on Jesus Christ as head and marked by face-to-face community in your town is slim to none.
 And slim left town.

 Yes, you’ll probably find dozens of “home” groups.
-But it’s rare to find a “house church” — even if it calls itself “organic” — that’s not a glorified Bible study or a “small-is-beautiful” version of an institutional church.
+But it’s rare to find a group that meets in a home — even if it calls itself “organic” — that’s not a glorified Bible study or a “small-is-beautiful” version of an institutional church.

 They’ve always been rare . . . even in the first-century.
 (Paul only planted about 14 in his life-time.
 And most of them were riddled with problems, just read Paul’s letters.)

 Why are they so rare?
 Three reasons: